Purpose

 In addition, PwC may process data on criminal convictions and offences, including information on pending or potential legal proceedings against the client.

-Furthermore, PwC processes non-sensitive personal data such as names, addresses, telephone numbers, employee and payroll numbers, financial and bank account information as well as civil registration numbers of the clients’ employees.
+PwC also processes non-sensitive personal data such as names, addresses, telephone numbers, employee and payroll numbers, financial and bank account information as well as civil registration numbers of the clients’ employees.

 Legal basis for processing